 And coming DOWN the mountain again feels archetypal to me, like I am, well, coming down from the mountain.
 If you are lucky enough to plan that for dusk, then you get the extra benefit of sunset colors in the west.
 Hmmm…….Roll down the mountain to Del Charro, the subject of a different blog, no doubt…

 Ojo is great.
 The town is actually called Ojo Caliente (Warm Eye, or Hot Springs), and has a colorful history. http://ojospa.com/about.php?action=viewcontent&content_id=1

-Whereas Ten Thousand Waves is all “man made”, Ojo is really a natural hot springs spa (did you know “spa” is the acronym for the Latin phrase, “Salus Per Aquas”, which means “health through water”?)
-There are a number of “tubs” to choose from, each with a different dominant mineral (soda, arsenic, iron), and each with its own “personality.”
-In the season, you can also do a mud bath, and bake in the sun, afterwards washing it off and then re-entering your choice of tubs, or even the large swimming pool.
+Whereas Ten Thousand Waves is all “man made,” Ojo is really a natural hot springs spa (did you know “spa” is the acronym for the Latin phrase “Salus Per Aquas,” which means “health through water?”).
+There are a number of “tubs” to choose from, each with a different dominant mineral (soda, arsenic, iron, lithium), and each with its own “personality.”
+In the warmer months, you can also do a mud bath and bake in the sun afterwards, washing off the mud and then re-entering your choice of tubs, or even the large swimming pool.

 Ojo is out on the moon, sort of, about an hour out of Santa Fe, and is well worth the drive.
 Technically, in Taos County, I believe.
 You find people who are decidedly Ojo people, and those who are Ten Thousand Waves people.
 I am both.
 They are both great, and will be part of your life when you move to Santa Fe to attend Southwestern College.

 You lucky dog.